-From Daniel T on May 12th, 2010 in Tools and Tips
+From Margaret Everton on May 12, 2010 in Tools and Tips

 If you remodel your home, you’re probably hoping that you’ll get your investment back someday.
 Unfortunately, a lot of home renovations today actually decrease the value of a home.
 Here are 5 tips on how to remodel the right way and still be able to cash in.